 Continue along the Tasman's Great Taste Trail for another 5km through Norris Gully before turning left onto North Road for 100 metres before turning left again onto Valley Road.

-The Heartland Ride follows Valley Road for 9km before turning left into Kerr Hill Road, which climbs gently at first and then quite steeply to the summit of Kerr Hill (632m).
+The Connector Ride follows Valley Road for 9km before turning right into Kerr Hill Road, which climbs gently at first and then quite steeply to the summit of Kerr Hill (632m).
 This is the biggest climb of the ride from which you will enjoy views extending west to Kahurangi National Park and south to Nelson Lakes National Park.
 It's then a short downhill before veering left along Korere–Tophouse Road.
 You are now only 18km from St Arnaud.

 Approximately 7–8km before St Arnaud, a detour is recommended to visit the Tophouse Historic Hotel.
 Built in the late 1880s, its two-feet-thick walls are made of solid mud or cob, a mixture of horsehair, cow manure and straw mixed with water and clay.
 Its strategic location between the Wairau, Motueka and Buller Valleys was a meeting point for drovers taking sheep through to the Canterbury Plains.
 The hotel is about 700m from Korere–Tophouse Road and is well signposted.